Ability not disability

 Home to great sporting facilities, green spaces, and Paralympians, there’s something for everyone when it comes to raising your heartbeat in North West London.

 Benefits of physical activity for type 2 diabetes

 There are many health benefits of being more active.
 Physical activity can reduce the risk of serious conditions like stroke, type 2 diabetes and cancer by up to 50 per cent.

 Moving more can help you manage your glucose and improve insulin sensitivity.

 Many people with diabetes in North West London are finding local activities they enjoy that help them manage this.
 Some people are even coming off medication as a result of increasing their activity.

 Plus the social element of meeting new people and being outdoors can be fun when you find an activity you like.

 Use what you've got to move more

-If you’ve a problem or pain using a part of your body, think about what you can do – it’s your ability that counts!
+If you have a problem or pain using a part of your body, focus on exercises that use a different area of your body – it’s your ability that counts!

 There are many exercises and movements that use just one part of your body.
 There are upper or lower body workouts or non-weight bearing activities like swimming that all help raise your heart rate.